Bio

 GoogleScholar page

-I welcome input on my research and teaching (or anything else!).
-You can use this page to provide me with anonymous feedback on whatever you like.
+You can use this page to give me anonymous feedback on anything you think I would find helpful.

 .